Getting to know your customers is crucial if you wanna spread business and boost gains.

 What are 5 good survey questions?

-The 5 good survey questions that will elicit valuable feedback for your research are satisfaction question, open-ended feedback, likert scale rating, demographic question and promoter question.
+The 5 good survey questions that will elicit valuable feedback for your research are satisfaction questions, open-ended feedback, Likert scale ratings, demographic questions and promoter questions.

 What should I ask for a survey?